v1kko/daetools/trunk/daetools-package/daetools/docs/pyDAE_user_guide.rst

    volume = unit({"dm" : 3})
    rho = mass / volume

-Quantities are created by multiplying a value with desired units:
+Quantities are created by multiplying a value with unit objects:

 .. code-block:: python